When conditions change, direction needs protecting.

 Every engagement draws on the same five-stage architecture.

-Futures and context.
+Context and pressure mapping.
 What is shifting in your environment, what could shape your decisions next, and what it means for your organisation right now.

-Choice and trade-off.
+Trade-offs and choices.
 What you will concentrate on, what you will adapt, and what you will let go.

 What a leader said